lubrandt/Kotlin-MPP/README.md

 ### Project Structure

 commonTest & jsTest are only availabile on the fb-tests Branch as they are not working.
-There is probably a configuration mistake with Karma, not so easy to correct.
+There is probably a configuration mistake with Karma, not easy to correct.
+I have no Idea how to fix that.

 + buildSrc - Versioning & Dependencies.
 See [buildSrc](#buildsrc)